neurothew/neurothew.github.io/content/publication/ma-2021-regularity-randomness-ageing/index.md

   The new findings support the LOCH by demonstrating the simultaneous increase in regularity and randomness.
 tags:
-- 2023_Complexity-Across-Adult-Lifespan
 - Ageing
-- complexity
+- entropy
 - EEG
+- Lempel-Ziv complexity
-- Largest lyapunov exponent
+- Largest Lyapunov exponent
-- neural-complexity
-- Resting state
+- neural complexity
 - resting-state
+featured: true
 ---